-During the 2010-2011 school year, we had 117 suspension incidents.
+During the 2010-2011 school year, we had 30 suspension incidents.
 We had no incidents of expulsion.
-To make it no incidents of expulsion.
-To make it easy to compare our suspensions and expulsions to those of other schools, we represent these events as a ratio
+To make it easy to compare our suspensions and expulsions to those of other schools, we represent these events as a ratio (incidents per 100 students) in this report.
+Please note that multiple incidents may involve the same student.